AmrMekki/ChatGPT-API/README.md

 It is a simple JavaScript and HTML program to fetch responses from chatGPT for Chat API

 ## 3. Chat Completion Project 1 | JavaScript
-Can be found in ChatCompletion File
+Can be found in JavaScript-ChatGPT-Clone File
 It is a simple JavaScript, HTML, and CSS program to fetch responses from chatGPT for Chat API

 ## 4. Chat Completion Project 2 | React + Node.js